Francesco de Pinedo

-Francesco de Pinedo (February 16, 1890 – September 2, 1933) was a famous Italian aviator.
+Francesco de Pinedo (February 16, 1890 – September 2, 1933) was an Italian aviator.
 A Regia Marina (Italy's Royal Navy) officer who transferred to the Regia Aeronautica (Italy's Royal Air Force), he was an advocate of the seaplane and is best known for his long-range flying boat flights in the 1920s that demonstrated the feasibility of global air travel.

 Early life

 Pinedo was born on 16 February 1890 in Naples, Italy, into a patrician family, the son of a lawyer.
 As a teenager he studied literature and the arts and developed a lifelong passion for music.

 Career

 Early career

 Pinedo entered the Italian Naval Academy at Leghorn (Livorno) in 1908 at the age of 18.
 He graduated in 1911 and was commissioned as an officer in the Regia Marina (Italy's Royal Navy).
-He served aboard destroyers during the Italo-Turkish War of 1911-1912, witnessing Italy's air operations against the Ottoman Empire, the first time that any country had used aircraft in combat.
+He served aboard destroyers during the Italo-Turkish War of 1911–1912, witnessing Italy's air operations against the Ottoman Empire, the first time that any country had used aircraft in combat.
 The experience sparked his interest in aviation.